Mayahang/CircomStellar/README.md

 ## Why this matters

 Lending, reputation, and access-gating on public blockchains usually means choosing between full transparency or full opacity.
-This project is a small proof of concept for a middle path: wallets can prove they meet a bar — creditworthy, established, active — without broadcasting their entire financial history to anyone who looks them up.
+This project is a small proof of concept for a middle path: wallets can prove they meet a bar — creditworthy, established, active without broadcasting their entire financial history to anyone who looks them up.
 It's a pattern that could extend to KYC-lite checks, private airdrops, undercollateralized lending, or reputation-gated DAOs.

-Built solo for the Stellar Hacks: Real-World ZK hackathon.
+Built solo for the Stellar Hacks: Real World ZK hackathon.